Environment Environmental Management

 - Credit Suisse's long-standing partnership with Con Edison (a New York City utility company) and the New York State Energy Research & Development Authority (NYSERDA) continues with the application of energy efficiency and electrical demand reduction initiatives implemented as part of Project Liberty and Engineering Operations optimization.
 Through Project Liberty's extensive renovation program, measures were taken to reduce energy consumption and electrical demand via:

-• high-efficiency lighting design
+• high-efficiency lighting design;

-• occupancy sensor lighting control
+• occupancy sensor lighting control;

-• variable frequency drive (speed control) of air-handling units
+• variable frequency drive (speed control) of air-handling units;

-• high-efficiency technology cooling systems
+• high-efficiency technology cooling systems;

-• high-efficiency network switches
+• high-efficiency network switches; and

-• virtual desktop infrastructure
+• virtual desktop infrastructure.

 The above measures have cumulatively earned USD 800,000 of incentives from NYSERDA and Con Edison as the efforts of Credit Suisse contribute to the reduction of the electrical grid demand and of electrical consumption.

 VfU1-Indicators for In-house Operations 2016 according to GRI2and GHG-Protocol3 can be found here.